Skip to content

 What it is

 GitHub Pages is GitHub's static site hosting service for project sites, documentation, blogs, and other repo-backed web content.
+It integrates directly with GitHub repositories to automate the deployment of static files.

 What problem it solves

 It gives teams the simplest path from a Git repository to a publicly hosted static website, especially when the website is documentation or content rather than an application.
+It removes the need for managing separate hosting infrastructure for static content.

 Where it fits in the stack